konstantink36/Udacity-Cpp-Snake-Game/README.md

 11. The project follows the Rule of 5
 13. The project uses move semantics to move data.
 15. The project uses smart pointers.
-17. The project uses multithreading.
+17. The project uses multi-threading.
 19. Mutexes and locks are used in the project.